avistrange/avistrange/README.md

 ## Hi friends!
+I'm a Ph.D. student at Tulane University studying restored oyster reefs 🦪 I'm interested in coastal restoration and all things marine biology related🌊 Fun fact: My favorite restuarant in New Orleans is Mona's Cafe, I go there almost every Sunday! 🧆🥙

 <!--
 **avistrange/avistrange** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.